February 7, 2019

 Mayor Paul Esser's translation of Jimmy the Groundhog's prognostication is that Sun Prairie should anticipate an early spring.

 The City of Sun Prairie would like to recognize and thank Wilderness Walk Zoo and Recreation Park, just outside of Hayward, Wisconsin.
 Wilderness Walk Zoo and Recreation Park is the official handler for this year's groundhog.
 The Prognostication was translated into Spanish and Hmong.
 Sign language interpreting services were provided by Purple Communications Inc.

-Sun Prairie EMS and Sun Prairie Fire Department will be co-hosting a St. Baldrick’s head shaving event at the Nitty Gritty on March 30th from 1:00 p.m. - 5:00 p.m.
-The St. Baldrick’s Foundation raises money and donates to childhood cancer research -- some of the research is even done here in Wisconsin!
+Sun Prairie EMS and Sun Prairie Fire Department will be co-hosting a St. Baldrick's head shaving event at the Nitty Gritty on March 30th from 1:00 p.m. to 5:00 p.m.
+The St. Baldrick's Foundation raises money and donates to childhood cancer research -- some of the research is even done here in Wisconsin!

 There are many ways to participate!
 Whether you decide to shave your head, volunteer, or donate, we hope you will join us and be a part of the excitement!

 Wisconsin State Fire Chiefs Association Winter In-Service: Leadership Symposium

 The Sun Prairie Fire Department will be hosting the annual Wisconsin State Fire Chiefs Association Winter In-Service Leadership Symposium this Friday and Saturday, February 8 and 9 at the Hilton Garden Inn.
 This event brings together fire service leaders from all over the state for opportunities to learn, network and share leadership values.